adobe/aepsdk-edgebridge-ios/Documentation/tutorials/data-prep-for-data-collection.md

 ![select data](../assets/select-data-trackaction.png)

 > **Note**
 > XDM source fields are automatically mapped if the same field appears in the target schema.
-For example, the fields _xdm.\_id_ and _xdm.timestamp_ are required fields in a time-series XDM schema and are automatically mapped from the source data to the target schema and do not require a mapping entry.
+For example, the fields _xdm.\_id_ and _xdm.timestamp_ are required fields in a time-series XDM schema so you will notice they are automatically mapped from the source data to the target schema and do not require a mapping entry.

 > **Note**
 > The Edge Bridge extension automatically sets an _xdm.eventType_ value of _analytics.track_.
 However, the value may be changed by adding a new mapping row in Data Prep by setting the **Target Field** to "eventType".